CI-TRACS/High_Performance_Computing/_episodes/00-intro.md

 networking cables can only stretch so far, and electrical and optical signals can travel only so fast.

-The word "cluster" is often used for small to moderate scale HPC resources less impressive than the [Top-500](https://www.top500.org).
-Clusters are often maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.

 > ## What else is an HPC system good for
 >